 - Weight: 17.1 oz (480 g)

 It is apparent that the Ruger LC9 can is a small to medium sized pistol.
-Because of its small size and weight, when looking for a Ruger LC9 holster a user can choose from a full range of holsters; from pocket holsters, over the waistband (OWB) holsters, ankle holster, shoulder holsters and inside the waistband (IWB) holsters.
+Because of its small size and weight, when looking for a Ruger LC9 holster a user can choose from a full range of products; from pocket options, over the waistband (OWB), ankle, shoulder and inside the waistband (IWB) products.

 The Ruger LC9 has been manufactured specifically for discreet carry by US citizens concerned with self-defense, although it has become a favourite ‘backup gun’ for off-duty law enforcement officers as well.
 Concealment is high on the agenda for most civilians, especially now where the law in most US states require a gun carrier to keep their weapon concealed at all times.

 We REVIEW 5 RUGER LC9 HOLSTER PICKS

-Outbags OB-30SC Nylon OWB Belt Gun Holster with Mag Pouch
+Outbags OB-30SC Nylon OWB Belt Gun with Mag Pouch

 This OWB Ruger LC9 holster is made from 600 denier nylon, and boasts a fully adjustable thumb break which allows you to draw your gun fast whilst keeping it secure, a removable belt clip for mounting to a belt or waistband, as well as a belt loop for a more secure and permanent mount to belt.
-There is also a handy magazine pouch so you can carry an extra magazine, and this holster comes in left and right hand versions.
+There is also a handy magazine pouch so you can carry an extra magazine, and this comes in left and right hand versions.

-For such an inexpensive holster, Outbags have done well when it comes to making this holster customisable to each user.
-Regarding fitting the Ruger LC9, it’s a little on the big side as this holster has been designed to fit a number of other pistols (such as the Ruger SR9c (which is a little longer and wider), but the Velcro strap makes up for this by holding the Ruger LC9 securely in the holster.
+For such an inexpensive pick, Outbags have done well when it comes to making this customizable to each user.
+Regarding fitting the Ruger LC9, it’s a little on the big side as this has been designed to fit a number of other pistols (such as the Ruger SR9c (which is a little longer and wider), but the Velcro strap makes up for this by holding the Ruger LC9 securely in the case.
 Drawing the weapon is also simple and fast.